 The Mete fountains are also in the lower garden, in the middle of two flower beds.
 They are large circular boulders one atop another covered with moss.
 They are a symbol of the sweating cone fountain in Rome, which sweated rather than jetted water.

 Practical Guide & Tips for Visiting Villa d’Este

 It’s an easy 30 minute drive by car.
 By train, catch a direct train on the Roma-Pescara Line from Rome’s Tiburtina station to Tivoli.
 It takes about a half hour.

 Then, you take a shuttle bus to the town center.
 Signs point you to the entrance on Piazza Trento.
 There’s a local bus that shuttles between Villa d’Este and Hadian’s Villa.
-If you don’t want to arrange your own transport, hop on a Get Your Guide day trip tour.
+If you don’t want to arrange your own transport, the easiest thing to do is book a guided day tour.

 Hours: Open Tues through Sun 9:00 am to 1 hour before sunset.
 Since hours vary by season, be sure to check the website when planning your day trip.

 Enty fee: 13 euros.
 Click here to book a skip the line ticket.

 When Is the Best Time To Go: Spring is the prettiest time to visit Villa d’Este.
 You’ll be wowed by the wisteria and jacaranda blooming.
 But fall is pretty too, with showy yellow and red colors.